HewlettPackard/python-storage-clients/doc/source/index.rst

 Package description
 --------------------------------------------------------------------------------
-hpestorapi - python library that provides very simple way to use Rest API services for HPE storage and disk backup devices.
+hpestorapi is a python library that allows simple way to use Rest API services for HPE storage and disk backup devices.
 Current version
 supports: